Checklist for TroublesShooting OpenTelemetry Node.js Tracing Issues

 Package Versions Compatibility

-Some issues can be a result of incompatible or old versions of SDK and instrumentation packages.
+Some issues can be a result of incompatible or old versions of SDK and instrumentation libraries.

 SDK versions